-- No predictable risk to foundations of operations (energy supply, ops sites) - Greater pressure on fault resolution and NW stability (and thus customer experience and SLAs), due to challenge of running effective call center and field force ops in light of staff/equipment/ access constraints - Some staff capacities may be freed up both on supply and on ops side due to reduced demand (esp. in B2B)
+- No predictable risk to foundations of operations (energy supply, ops sites) - Greater pressure on fault resolution and NW stability (and thus customer experience and SLAs), due to challenge of running effective call center and field force ops in light of staff/equipment/access constraints - Some staff capacities may be freed up both on supply and on ops side due to reduced demand (esp. in B2B)

-Adverse impact on employees' well-being - mitigated through Financial effects have to be analyzed and managed an "elevated sense of purpose" for Telcos?
+Adverse impact on employees' well-being - mitigated through an "elevated sense of purpose" for Telcos?